OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig2-v1.jpg)

-**Figure 2.:** 3 sequestration blocks PHP maintenance but not PHP induction.(A) Screen data, plotting baseline quantal content (QC, x-axis, genetic manipulation alone) versus QC of the homeostatically challenged condition (y-axis, GluRIII RNAi or GluRIIA mutant).
+**Figure 2.:** (A) Screen data, plotting baseline quantal content (QC, x-axis, genetic manipulation alone) versus QC of the homeostatically challenged condition (y-axis, GluRIII RNAi or GluRIIA mutant).
 Blue = GluRIIA alone.
 Green = GluRIII RNAi alone.
-Red = GluRIII RNAi+UAS-IP Dotted line = one standard deviation below the mean QC of 3-sponge.GluRIII RNAi.
-(B) Representative electrophysiological traces (EPSPs above; mEPSPs below), demonstrating diminished evoked potentials in the GluRIII RNAi +UAS-IP (presynaptic +postsynaptic expression) condition.
-(3-spongeC) GluRIII knockdown induces a significant decrease in quantal size for all genetic backgrounds.
-(D) EPSP amplitudes are maintained with GluRIII knockdown alone but significantly diminished with concurrent GluRIII knockdown and expression of either UAS-IP.
-(3-sponge lineE) By quantal content, sustained PHP expression is abolished when UAS-IP is expressed using concurrent pre- and postsynaptic GAL4 drivers.
-(3-spongeF) 10-min incubation with 20 μM PhTox diminishes quantal size for all conditions.
+Red = GluRIII RNAi+UAS-IP3-sponge.
+Dotted line = one standard deviation below the mean QC of GluRIII RNAi.
+(B) Representative electrophysiological traces (EPSPs above; mEPSPs below), demonstrating diminished evoked potentials in the GluRIII RNAi +UAS-IP3-sponge (presynaptic +postsynaptic expression) condition.
+(C) GluRIII knockdown induces a significant decrease in quantal size for all genetic backgrounds.
+(D) EPSP amplitudes are maintained with GluRIII knockdown alone but significantly diminished with concurrent GluRIII knockdown and expression of either UAS-IP3-sponge line.
+(E) By quantal content, sustained PHP expression is abolished when UAS-IP3-sponge is expressed using concurrent pre- and postsynaptic GAL4 drivers.
+(F) 10-min incubation with 20 μM PhTox diminishes quantal size for all conditions.
 (G) EPSP amplitudes after acute PhTox incubation are maintained at or near normal levels for all conditions.
 (H) Failure to sustain PHP following IP3 sequestration does not preclude its rapid induction.
 The data in (G) are because PhTox treatment results in a compensatory increase in QC for conditions shown.
 (I) Representative electrophysiological traces showing full homeostatic compensation with PhTox application (as in Frank et al., 2006).
 (J) Representative traces of the experimental data in (F–H).
 Violin plots used as in Figure 1. *p<0.05, **p<0.01, ***p<0.001 by Student’s T-Test versus non-challenged genetic control.
 Scale bars for all traces are y = 10 mV (1 mV), x = 20 ms (500 ms) for EPSPs (mEPSPs).
-10.7554/eLife.39643.005Figure 2—source data 1.UAS-IP experiements in 3-spongeFigure 2.Values as in Figure 1—source data 1.

 Two genetic manipulations showed no statistically significant QC increase upon homeostatic challenge (Figure 2A, red).
 For both manipulations, the screened target molecule was inositol 1,4,5-triphosphate (IP3).
 IP3 is a second-messenger signaling molecule.
 We examined it because PLCβ cleaves the phospholipid PIP2 into soluble IP3 and membrane-bound diacylglycerol (DAG) during canonical signaling.
 We targeted cellular IP3 by expressing UAS-IP3-sponge, a transgene that expresses a peptide that binds and sequesters IP3 (Usui-Aoki et al., 2005).
 Concomitant pre-and postsynaptic expression of UAS-IP3-sponge transgenes completely blocked the long-term expression of PHP (Figure 2B–E).
 This resulted in significantly smaller EPSP amplitudes in the UAS-GluRIII[RNAi] PHP-challenge genetic background.
 (Figure 2B,D).